rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 Up until now we've been focusing on a specific class of attacks: **code injection**.
-In these attacks, the attacker injects their own code into a vulnerable program and then hijacks the control flow of the program and execute that injected code.
+In these attacks, the attacker injects their own code into a vulnerable program and then hijacks the control flow of the program and executes that injected code.

 We've also talked about a number of automated ways to defend against such attacks. ("automated" here means that the defense can be implemented without any changes to the source code).
-First, we can make it harder to leverage a buffer overflow to hijack the control flow (e.g., by using stack canaries to protect the return address saved on the stack or using the DieHard memory allocator to protect heap metadata).
+First, we can make it harder to leverage a buffer overflow to hijack the control flow, e.g., by using stack canaries to protect the return address saved on the stack or ASLR to randomize the location of objects in memory.
 Second, we've discussed how memory permissions can make it impossible to execute any code on the stack.
 Specifically, by following a simple invariant: memory that is writable cannot be executed and memory that is executable cannot be writeable.
-Often this type of defense is called the **NX bit** or **data execution prevention (DEP)**, depending on the specific implementation.
-For this lecture we are going to focus on bypassing the second defense using **code reuse** attacks.
+Often this type of defense is called **setting the NX bit** or **data execution prevention (DEP)**, depending on the specific implementation.
+For this lecture we are going to focus on bypassing restrictions on writable memory execution using **code reuse** attacks.

 With DEP, there is no location in memory that an attacker can both modify and execute.
 Consequently, data injected by the attacker (e.g., shellcode) will always be treated as data (i.e., not as code).
-Fortunately (if you like breaking software), there is a simple solution to this problem (simple in concept, but devilishly hard to implement in many situations): *reuse code that is already in the program.*
+Fortunately (if you like breaking software), there is a simple solution to this problem (simple in concept, but tricky to implement in many situations): *reuse code that is already in the binary.*

 Below we introduce the two most basic code-reuse attacks: **return-to-libc** and **return-oriented programming**.

 ### Return-to-libc (ret2libc)

-Return-to-libc is a code reuse attack that leverages functions that are in the libraries that are commonly used in applications (e.g., libc).
+Return-to-libc is a code reuse attack that redirect control flow to execute useful functions that are in commonly-used libraries (e.g., libc).
 A particularly useful function is `system()`.
-The behavior of `system()` is actually similar to basic shellcode we learned about previously: `system()` will create a child process and execute the shell command specified by the arguments.
+The behavior of `system()` is actually similar to basic shellcode: `system()` will create a child process and execute the shell command specified by the arguments.

-Let's take a look at how system works by writing a simple program and looking at the disassembly.
+Let's take a look at how a call to `system()` works in a 32-bit binary by writing a simple program:

 ```
 // Note: we can compile a 32-bit binary on a 64-bit system using: